mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/README.md

 * When adding the modal from Materialize I had a problem when deleting the recipe.
 The recipe deleted wasn't the one intended.
 I then discover that the modal needs a unique ID.
 By applying the `recipe._Id` to the id required by the modal, the recipe that gets deleted is now the correct one.

 * When looking at the main page with all the recipes displayed, the second column doesn't have a recipe.
 Click [here](https://github.com/mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/blob/master/media/bug_display_index_html.jpg) to view a screenshot of the recipes collection.
+When I have added pagination to the index.html page this issue has been solved.